 He designed a marketing plan which resulted in an avalanche response and jammed switchboards!

+This is a great example of a business having an incredible wow factor, but perhaps not realising it!
 And that’s where the wizardry of JD’s thinking comes into play.

 Funfields is a theme park in Melbourne, Australia – with the majority of its attractions being “water-themed” (slides, pools, bumper boats etc).

 Having joined JD’s coaching program, owners, John & Liz Verga, had a clear objective of quickly increasing patronage to the park over the upcoming summer season.

 When visiting the theme park and being presented with samples of the park’s TV, radio, brochure and online advertising, JD could see that everything was lacking “theatre & wow”.

 JD says “I could see that the theme park was fabulous, the rides were great, the landscaping immaculate & the overall ambience extremely welcoming.
 But the advertising & general marketing messages were underwhelming.
 I knew what would happen if we injected some wow adrenaline into their communications!”

 And that’s exactly what JD provided to this business – with instant, staggering results!

 You can imagine JD’s reaction when he found out that one of the attractions, The Typhoon waterslide, was apparently the longest waterslide of its type in the world!

 (But that fact had NOT been exploited in previous marketing efforts!)